mjirik/scaffan/text/Scaffan.md

 step for iterative segmentation algortihm.
 Output of this process is delineation lobulus boundary and central vein.

-Second step is lobulus description.
+Second step is lobulus area description.
 Input of this process is the lobulus area.
 Texture in this area is described with several methods.
 These methods were corelated with manual annotation.